nearform/initium-platform/docs/ADDONS.md

 This document is a list of addons, what they are, how to use them and their purpose in our repository.
 This is going to be updated as the repository grows.

 It is important to emphasize that none of the following addons are strictly **required**.
-That's why most of them can be disabled by adding the `excluded: true` to the app-of-apps `values.yaml` file.
+That's why most of them can be disabled by adding the `enabled: false` to the app-of-apps `values.yaml` file.

 ## Summary
 - ArgoCD